Call us!

 2. Accessible medical history and digital photos: you know what they did to you, what materials they used, and who treated you.

-3. Financing and price transparency: clear ranges, payment options and, if applicable, work with insurance or agreements.
+3. Financing and price transparency: clear ranges, payment options and, if applicable, working with insurance or agreements.

 Protocols checklist